 He told the Board in an interview that he was interested in serving because he is proud of the education he received in Camas.

 “This is a time of great change in education, both in terms of legislation and the ever-evolving role of the school in the community,” McEnry stated in his application materials.
 “I believe my varied roles as a parent, teacher, taxpayer, and community member coupled with my ability to be a respectful, open-minded team player will be a positive addition to the Board.”

 Erika Cox and her family have lived in Camas for 15 years.
-Her volunteerism started as Prune Hill Elementary PTA President.
-It continued at Dorothy Fox Elementary, Skyridge Middle School, Camas Educational Foundation, Citizens Advisory Committee, and serving the City of Camas Salary Commission Board for seven years.
-Erika and her husband, Ryan, have 3 children who have been in Camas schools since kindergarten: Emma (CHS 2019), Elliot (CHS 2021), and Charlotte (CHS 2024).
-Cox earned her Bachelor’s degree in political science from Oregon State University and is a tech industry analyst relations specialist at Edelman (a communications and marketing firm).
+Her volunteerism started as Prune Hill Elementary PTA President and continued at Dorothy Fox Elementary, Skyridge Middle School, Camas Educational Foundation, Citizens Advisory Committee, and serving the City of Camas Salary Commission Board.
+Erika has three children who have been in Camas schools since kindergarten: Emma (CHS 2019), Elliot (CHS 2021), and Charlotte (CHS 2024).
+Cox earned her Bachelor’s degree in political science from Oregon State University and is an Industry Analyst Relations manager at Netskope.

-Erika is humbled to serve Camas students, educators, and families as a Camas School Director since 2018 and finds inspiration in supporting all students with the highest-quality learning experiences, devoting and engaging in open communication with staff, families.
+Erika is humbled to serve Camas students, educators, and families as a Camas School Director since 2018 and finds inspiration in supporting all students with the highest-quality learning experiences, devoting and engaging in open communication with staff and families.
 “I am committed to the role of public education in our community and the difference it can make for a student,” Cox shared.
 “Through our partnerships with supportive organizations and city and state advocates, we can recruit and retain best-in-class educational professionals and offer unique educational experiences that connect learners and our community.”